Normalized ground states and threshold scattering for focusing NLS on $\mathbb{R}^d\times\mathbb{T}$ via semivirial-free geometry: Introduction and main results

 Another difficulty is to show that the frequency parameter $\beta$ appearing in the standing wave equation \eqref{standing wave} is positive, which being essential for showing the $L^2$-strong convergence of the Palais-Smale sequence in Jeanjean's routine (the usage of the positivity of $\beta$ in our case is however different than the one in \cite{Jeanjean1997}).
 In the Euclidean case, the positivity of $\beta$ is a simple consequence of the Pohozaev identity.
 Indeed, from the Pohozaev identity of \eqref{standing wave} we obtain

 In the Euclidean case we simply have $\pt_y u=0$, thus the positivity of $\beta$ follows already from $u\neq 0$, which holds true for a non-vanishing weak limit that we have obtained previously.
 In general we can not exclude the possibility $\pt_y u\neq 0$ and the proof for finding a positive frequency $\beta$ is more technical in our case.
-As we shall see, instead of using the $L^2$-type identities (in the sense that the identities contain the $L^2$-norm of $u$) such as the Pohozaev identity, we shall prove the positivity of $\beta$ by appealing to certain $L^1$-type identities (in the sense that the identities contain the $L^1$-norm of $u$).
+As we will see, instead of using the $L^2$-type identities (in the sense that the identities contain the $L^2$-norm of $\nabla_x u$) such as the Pohozaev identity, we shall prove the positivity of $\beta$ by appealing to certain $L^1$-type identities (in the sense that the identities contain the $L_{\rm loc}^1$-norm of $\nabla_x u$) in the case $d=1$ and the Liouville-type theorems from \cite{Liouville_type} in the case $d\geq 2$.

 The above mentioned points thus make our proof for Theorem \ref{thm existence of ground state} very different than the classical ones on $\R^d$.
 To make the difference clear, we briefly summarize the steps applied in the proof of Theorem \ref{thm existence of ground state} as follows: \begin{itemize} \item[(i)] In a first step, we prove that any minimizer $u_c$ of $m_c$ is automatically a solution of \eqref{standing wave}. \item[(ii)] Afterwards, we show that if $u_c$ is a minimizer, so is $|u_c|$.
-This particularly implies that we can w.l.o.g. assume that a minimizer is non-negative. \item[(iii)] Using the non-negativity of $u_c$ and some subtle $L^1$-type identity, we prove that the frequency $\beta$ in \eqref{standing wave} is positive.
+This particularly implies that we can w.l.o.g. assume that a minimizer is non-negative. \item[(iii)] Using the non-negativity of $u_c$ and some subtle $L^1$-type identity ($d=1$) and the Liouville-type theorems from \cite{Liouville_type} ($d\geq 2$), we prove that the frequency $\beta$ in \eqref{standing wave} is positive.

 \item[(iv)] We finally adapt an energetic method due to Le Coz \cite{LeCoz2008} into the context of normalized ground states to close the proof of Theorem \ref{thm existence of ground state}. \end{itemize} We also emphasize that the proof of Theorem \ref{thm existence of ground state} is almost purely energetic and does not make use of arguments involving a converging Palais-Smale sequence.
 However, we still need to apply certain deformation arguments for the proof of (i).
 Note that in the Euclidean case, the proof of (i) is a simple application of the Pohozaev identity (see for instance \cite[Lem.
 3.1]{BellazziniJeanjean2016}).
 On the contrary, the terms $-\Delta_x u_c$ and $-\pt_y^2 u_c$ appearing in the Lagrange multiplier equation of $u_c$ as an optimizer of $m_c$ have generally different prefactors, thus \textit{a priori} we do not know whether the underlying Lagrange multiplier equation is elliptic and the Pohozaev identity is inapplicable\footnote{To be more precise, the ellipticity principally implies the higher regularity of $u_c$, which being necessary in a standard proof of Pohozaev identity.}.
 Nevertheless, by a straightforward modification of the proof of Theorem \ref{thm existence of ground state} we may alternatively give a more fundamental and purely energetic proof for the existence results in the Euclidean case, which requires no prerequisite knowledge on the min-max theory and might be of independent interest.